 Click to find the EHIC application process in your country.

-Your European Health Insurance Card is typically valid for five years, after which you can get a free EHIC card.
-You can begin the EHIC renewal process six months before the expiry date, however, any leftover time will not be added to your new European health card.
+Your European Health Insurance Card is typically valid for five years.
+You can begin the EHIC renewal process six months before the expiry date; however, any leftover time will not be added to your new European health card.

-The EHIC card renewal process is completely free, so be aware of unofficial websites charging you to download the EHIC renewal form or complete the renew European health insurance card process.
+The EHIC card renewal process is completely free.
+However, be aware of unofficial websites charging you to download the EHIC renewal form or complete the renew European Health Insurance Card process.